briancappello/sqlalchemy-unchained/README.md

     parent = db.relationship('Parent', back_populates='children')
 ```

 This is the first bit that's really different from using stock SQLAlchemy.
-By default, models in SQLAlchemy Unchained automatically include a primary key column `id`, as well as the automatically-timestamped columns `created_at` and `updated_at`.
+By default, models in SQLAlchemy Unchained automatically have their `__tablename__` configured, and include a primary key column `id`, as well as the automatically-timestamped columns `created_at` and `updated_at`.

 This is customizable.
 For example, if you wanted to rename the columns on `Parent` and disable timestamping on `Child`: